 Published by Margot McCuaig

 I’m a novelist and award-winning documentary filmmaker.
 My debut novel, The Birds That Never Flew, was shortlisted for the Dundee International Book Prize in 2012 and longlisted for the Polari First Book Prize 2014.
 A second edition was published in 2015.
-I write, produce and direct documentary films and won Royal Television Society Scotland awards in 2015 with 'Jock Stein' and another for 'Jim Baxter' in 2016.
+I write, produce and direct documentary films and won Royal Television Society Scotland awards in 2015 with 'Jock Stein' and for 'Jim Baxter' in 2016.
 'Jimmy Johnstone' was nominated for a bronze Torc for Excellence in 2017.
+My feature length documentary film 'Tommy Burns won a RTS award in 2019.
 I made two children who are now making children too.
 That's the biggest achievement of all.
 I live in Glasgow, Scotland and Rathlin Island, Ireland.
 If you want to get in touch you can email me: firstname.lastname@example.org.
 If you'd like me to attend a literature event then please have a look at my Scottish Book Trust profile.
 View all posts by Margot McCuaig